All attendees of AusCERT2021 agree to be bound by the AusCERT Code of Conduct.

 - We will treat all of the people involved fairly and objectively, irrespective of what our relationship with them is.

 - We will apply the appropriate sanctions/remediations e.g. warnings, direction to learning resources on the topic of harassment, bullying or anti-social behaviour, temporary or permanent suspensions, and if necessary report them to the police.
+We reserve the right to remove people from the event or prevent people from joining the event.

 - We will take into consideration your wishes in any enforcement.